 - Individual differences in how readers respond to different types of content

 - Different goals of each type of content

 - Variety is the spice of life

 While many educators scorn the categorization of learners based on learning style, people do have a preference for the type of content they consume.
-Some folks love podcasts and video.
-Others, like me, want more information dense content, and prefer text or infographics.
+Some folks love podcasts and videos.
+Others, like me, want more information-dense content and prefer text or infographics.
 It has nothing to do with visual versus auditory — it’s just a case of how dense the content is.
 Or whether you can consume content while doing other things — like driving or washing dishes.